blukatdevelopment/UnchainedWorldsOld/core_edition/crucible/book_of_crucible.md

 ## Holidays
 - Humans Day(6/1): celebrate Bimros's creation of humanity
-- Beastfolk Day(7/1): celebrate Uaos's creation of beastfolk
+- Beastfolk Day(7/1): celebrate Raos's creation of beastfolk
 - Coentas Day(6/1): Coento becoming Coenta
 - Coentos Day(12/1): Coenta becoming Coento
 - Giant's Rest(7/14): Fieldfolk give their giants a day off.
 - Giant's Feast(8/14): Fieldfolk prepare a feast for their giants.
 - Giant's Thanks(9/14): Fieldfolk prepare speeches, songs, and art to appreciate their giants.
-- New Year's Eve(12/28): Greenfoot folk make offerings to Gegtex for a plentiful next year.
+- New Year's Eve(12/28): Greenfoot folk make offerings to Fliff for a plentiful next year.
 Goldrobes and soots drink heavily.
 - New Year's Day(1/1): Goldrobes and soots pause all services to nurse hangovers.
 - Anvil Day(2/25): Coggers and bronzehammers host parades to display their metal posessions and give metal gifts to their loved ones.
 - Hammer Day(2/26): Bronzehammers who come of age add their name to their family hammer.
 Family hammers are passed on during this day.